npmcdn-to-unpkg-bot/jcpst/app/blog/gulp-vs-metalsmith.md

 [Gulpsmith]: https://www.npmjs.com/package/gulpsmith

-### Metalsmith
+#### Metalsmith

-Metalsmith is pretty great at what it does.
+Metlasmith is pretty great at what it does.
 Add some files to a folder, install some plugins, and Metalsmith will transform and copy the files over for you.
 There are two ways to use Metalsmith.
 One way is programmatically (like Ev's [Metalwork][] setup), another is with a configuration file called `metalsmith.json`.
 I prefer the